 If your assisted living facility has a resident who either exceeds the level of care that the facility can provide or poses a danger to him/herself or others, it is imperative that you seek to involuntarily discharge the resident.
 In the appropriate circumstances, the involuntary discharge is in the best interests of the resident and is vital for the health, safety and well-being of the resident him/herself, other residents, staff, visitors and the facility.
+Similarly, if a resident has failed to pay its ongoing expenses, discharge of the resident may be a viable option.
 Assisted living facilities should consult with an experienced assisted living management attorney when faced with the involuntary discharge.